Student Research Symposium

 * Brief description of the significance of the research, the experimental hypotheses, methods employed and significance of conclusions.

 Send abstracts as an e-mail message or MS Word File attachment to Dr. Wolfe: firstname.lastname@example.org.
-IMPORTANT NOTE: you will NOT receive any confirmation of abstracts received unless they are incomplete, so please check you have all information correct before you submit!, and then check for any response in case you need to make changes.
-Abstract deadline is FRIDAY MAY 10 at 5:00 pm
+IMPORTANT NOTE: you will NOT receive any confirmation of abstracts received unless they are incomplete, so please check you have all information correct before you submit, and then check for any response in case you need to make changes.
+Abstract deadline is FRIDAY MAY 1 at 5pm.

 The purpose of a scientific poster is to communicate your research and to initiate discussion.
 Posters should be self-explanatory and should convey research results in a clear, concise fashion.
 Your poster should contain all the major sections of a scientific paper: Introduction, Methods, Results, Conclusions/Discussion.
 Sections should be clearly identified and arranged in columns.
 It is suggested that section headings be printed at 10 mm height.
 All other text should be legible from a distance of 4 feet (5 to 10 mm height).
 (Example 1; Example 2)

 4 feet by 6 feet bulletin board space will be available for each poster.
 You may tack up individual sheets of paper in your poster space or tack up a large printout of your entire poster.

 - Title and Authors: Place the title and names of authors at the top center of the poster.
 For readability the title should be 15 mm in height (Legible from 10 feet).

 - Introduction: Give a brief background/foundation, then state the purpose of your research as either a question or hypothesis.